logan416ah-cloud/Practice/README.md

 # Practice
-This repository is for practice.
+This repository contains early iterations of my projects.

-Contains early iterations of my NYT Archive Pipeline project.
 I kept it to document my learning progress.